ahp002/cse15l-lab-reports/lab4.md

 I switched to the lab7 repository and ran the tests in it.
 ```

-seven.
+7.

 ![image](seventh.png)

 Keys Pressed:
 ```
 vim<space>ListExamples.java<enter>/+<enter>nnnhhxi2<esc>:wq<enter>
-I used vim to edit the file, searched the + to get to the error quicker, used n 3 times to get to the closest + sign to the error, h twice to go left, x to remove, i to insert 2 and then escaped to exit insert mode, then saved and quit from vim.
+I used vim to edit the file, pressed the / key to search for the + sign in the file and pressed the n key 3 times to take me to the third + sign that matched my search, h twice to go left, x to remove, i to insert 2 and then pressed the esc key to exit insert mode, then saved and quit from vim using :wq.
 ```

-eight.
+8.

 ![image](eighth.png)